BoburNorov/GhostMindUltimate/README.md

 # GhostMindUltimate

-GPT-4 voice assistant bot with translations, trading, and alerts.
+Voice assistant bot using GPT with real-time market signals, translations, alerts, and more.